On Penalty-based Bilevel Gradient Descent Method: Introduction

 \subsection{Related works}

-The bilevel optimization problem can be dated back to \citep{stackelberg}.
-Recently, the gradient-based bilevel optimization methods have gained growing popularity in the machine learning area; see, e.g., \citep{sabach2017jopt,franceschi2018bilevel,liu2020icml}.
-A branch of gradient-based methods belongs to the IG method \citep{pedregosa2016hyper}.
+The study of bilevel optimization problems can be dated back to the early work on game theory \citep{stackelberg}.
+Since its introduction, it has inspired a rich literature \citep{colson2007overview,vicente1994bilevel,vicente1994descent,falk1995bilevel,luo1996mathematical}.
+Since the seminal work \citep{bennett2006model}, the gradient-based bilevel optimization methods have gained growing popularity in the machine learning area; see, e.g., \citep{sabach2017jopt,franceschi2018bilevel,liu2020icml}.
+Many gradient-based methods belong to the class of IG methods \citep{pedregosa2016hyper}.
 The finite-time convergence was first established in \citep{ghadimi2018approximation} for the unconstrained strongly-convex lower-level problem.
-Later, the convergence was improved in \citep{hong2020ac,ji2020provably,chen2022stable,chen2021tighter,khanduri2021near,shen2022single, Li2022fully,sow2022convergence}.
-Recent works extend IG to constrained strongly-convex lower-level problems; see, e.g., the equality-constrained IG method \citep{xiao2022alternating} and a 2nd-derivative-free approach \citep{giovannelli2022inexact}.
+Later, the convergence was improved in \citep{hong2020ac,ji2021bilevel,chen2022stable,chen2021tighter,khanduri2021near,shen2022single, Li2022fully,sow2022convergence}.
+Recent works extend IG to constrained strongly-convex lower-level problems; see, e.g., the equality-constrained IG method \citep{xiao2022alternating} and a 2nd-derivative-free approach \citep{giovannelli2022inexact}; and lower-level problems satisfying the Polyak-Lojasiewicz (PL) condition \citep{xiao2023}.

-Another branch of methods is based on the iterative differentiation (ITD) methods \citep{maclaurin2015gradient,franceschi2017forward,nichol2018firstorder,shaban2019truncated}.
+Another branch of methods are based on the iterative differentiation (ITD) methods \citep{maclaurin2015gradient,franceschi2017forward,nichol2018firstorder,shaban2019truncated}.
 Later, \citep{liu2021towards} proposes an ITD method with initialization optimization and shows asymptotic convergence.
 Another work \citep{liu2022general} develops an ITD method where each lower-level iteration uses a combination of upper-level and lower-level gradients.
 Recently, the iterative differentiation of non-smooth lower-level algorithms has been studied in \citep{bolte2022automatic}.
-The ITD methods generally lack finite-time guarantee unless restrictive assumptions are made for the iteration mapping \citep{grazzi2020iteration,ji2022will}.
+The ITD methods generally lack finite-time guarantee unless restrictive assumptions are made for the iterative update \citep{grazzi2020iteration,ji2022will}.